nadjet/olympic_nlg_dataset/README.md

 The dataset is obtained by following these steps:

-1. Query the sparql end point for Athletes uris and information (= all pages whose subject are descendants of the "Olympic competitors" category).
-2. Normalize the names in the olympic athletes csv to uris.
+1. Normalize the names in the olympic athletes csv to DBPedia English `rdfs:label` values associated with retrieved URIs.
 3. Extract relevant text from abstracts and/or articles summaries.

 ### Name normalization